piotrklibert/edictcli/README.md

 is sufficient.
 I chose Chicken over Racket for this project specifically because of AOT compilation which cuts down the startup time: for short-lived processes it generally results in better user experience than JIT.

+## TODO

+* pronounciation playback code is currently broken
+* pronounciation playback should be configurable, as it currently hardcodes mpg123 invocation